Figure Skating Registration

 Section III – Levels

 Skating levels are defined by LSA for the Competitive Training Program only and are used to maintain training quality and provide a safer environment.
 The levels are not the same as U.S. Figure Skating levels.
-LSA levels are used solely to determine which skaters are eligible for different classes and sessions.
+LSA levels are used solely to determine which skaters are eligible for different classes and sessions such as free skate, on-ice classes and off-ice programs.
 Skaters must have achieved the test levels indicated by the date the contract is submitted.
 Most sessions are limited to 20 skaters with the exception of the Open sessions and group classes.

 - High: Intermediate Free Skate, Novice Moves in the Field